selvataas/LettuceDetect/README.md

   <img src="https://github.com/KRLabsOrg/LettuceDetect/blob/main/assets/lettuce_detective.png?raw=true" alt="LettuceDetect Logo" width="400"/>
 </p>

-LettuceDetect is a hallucination detection tool that is designed to be used in RAG systems to help identify parts of the answer that are not supported by the given context.
-We trained and evaluated the model on the [RAGTruth](https://aclanthology.org/2024.acl-long.585/) (Niu et al., 2024) dataset.
+LettuceDetect is a lightweight and efficient tool for detecting hallucinations in Retrieval-Augmented Generation (RAG) systems.
+It identifies unsupported parts of an answer by comparing it to the provided context.
+The tool is trained and evaluated on the [RAGTruth](https://aclanthology.org/2024.acl-long.585/) dataset and leverages [ModernBERT](https://github.com/AnswerDotAI/ModernBERT) for long-context processing, making it ideal for tasks requiring extensive context windows.

-We trained a token-level model based on [ModernBERT](https://github.com/AnswerDotAI/ModernBERT).
-ModernBERT is a modern and fast transformer model that is specifically designed to have longer context windows which is crucial in hallucination detection systems because the model needs to see the context in which the answer is generated and the answer itself.
-This can be too long to handle with traditional encoder based models.
-Because of this, most models in the literature are based on longer context LLMs like GPT-4.
-Our models are inspired from the [Luna](https://aclanthology.org/2025.coling-industry.34/) paper which used a **DeBERTA-large** encoder model and similar token-level approach.
+Our models are inspired from the [Luna](https://aclanthology.org/2025.coling-industry.34/) paper which is an encoder-based model and uses a similar token-level approach.

+## Highlights

+- LettuceDetect addresses two critical limitations of existing hallucination detection models:
+  - Context window constraints of traditional encoder-based methods
+  - Computational inefficiency of LLM-based approaches
+- Our models currently **outperforms** all other encoder-based and prompt-based models on the RAGTruth dataset and are significantly faster and smaller
+- Achieves higher score than some fine-tuned LLMs e.g. LLAMA-2-13B presented in [RAGTruth](https://aclanthology.org/2024.acl-long.585/), coming up just short of the LLM fine-tuned in the [RAG-HAT paper](https://aclanthology.org/2024.emnlp-industry.113.pdf)
-Our models currently achieve **SOTA results** on the RAGTruth dataset.
-We release the code, the model and the tool under the MIT license.
+- We release the code, the model and the tool under the **MIT license**

 ## Get going

 ### Features